Web-Development-Environments-2021/Assignment2_205492671_308546167/README.md

  - hide gameScreen on pressing on other menu
  - sign out ->>> welcome
  - if login unsuccessfull - write an alert to user
- - validation of register form
  - clear forms
  - footer - the dark side of the footer.
- - game shouldn't surf into the part of the footer.
  - double key pressed cases in setting like "ArrowUp7"
- - hide the setting
- - random button